 - 1. Battery

 - 2. Possession, distribution, or use of drugs

-- 3. Theft
+- 3 Theft

 - 4. Vandalism

-- 5. Fighting
+- 5. Fighting (R.S.Mo 565.075, as of 01/01/17)

 In addition to the disciplinary actions listed, students who participate in extracurricular activities are subject to the penalties established by each extracurricular organizational sponsor and/or individual head coach.